Level/abstract-leveldown/UPGRADING.md

 - The default `_clear` method is no longer a noop; instead it clears the operations queued by `_put` and/or `_del`
 - The `_write` method now takes an `options` object as its first argument
-- The `db` argument of the `AbstractChainedBatch` constructor became mandatory, as well a public `db` property on the instance, which was previously named `_db`.
+- The `db` argument of the `AbstractChainedBatch` constructor became mandatory, as well as a public `db` property on the instance, which was previously named `_db`.

 ### Nullish values are rejected